Where will Harry and Meghan go on honeymoon?

 The private island resort is located 26 kilometers south of Indonesia's Nikoi Island and owned by the same group.
 Getting here is an adventure in itself.

-Harry and Markle would have to take a one-hour ferry ride from Singapore's Tanah Merah terminal, followed by a one-hour taxi ride and another half-hour ferry to reach it.
+Harry and Meghan would have to take a one-hour ferry ride from Singapore's Tanah Merah terminal, followed by a one-hour taxi ride and another half-hour ferry to reach it.

 However, this would certainly lessen the presence of photographers.